hp2604/Nk_Hospital_Console/README.md

  ## Getting Started

  ### Dependencies
  - A DataBase Connector is required.
 Connector is depend on which type of dtabase is used such as oracle,Ms Acess.
-You can download the MySql for the given Link https://dev.mysql.com/downloads/connector/j/ .
+You can download the MySql connector  form the given Link https://dev.mysql.com/downloads/connector/j/ .

  ### Installing
  - Download the zip file of project.